1.C.50 The Amyloid β-Protein Peptide (AβPP) Family

 Secretases generate amyloid β-peptides which cause Alzheimer's disease (Steiner et al., 2006).
 The α-secretase complex, consisting of four proteins, catalyzes intramembranous proteolysis.
 The complex is a spherical transmembrane particle with an interior chamber that accommodates its catalytic residues and the substrate protein.
 Two potential exit sites have been visualized by electron microscopy (Steiner et al., 2006).

 Alzheimer's disease (AD) associated peptide, amyloid beta (Abeta), may have the potential to non-specifically solubilize or permeabilize membranes, and it exhibits detergent and pore-forming properties.
 Damage to the membrane or integrity of synaptic vesicles could compromise their functions.
 The intact synaptic vesicle could be a direct site of attack by Abeta(1-42) in AD pathology, but Allen & Chiu (2008) could not provide evidence for this postulate.
+The amyloid precursor protein has a flexible TMS and binds cholesterol (Barrett et al. 2012).

 Protein MLP1 of S. cerevisiae (1875aas; TC #9.A.14.1.1) is similar in sequence to AD amyloid beta in the region 348-608 in the latter and 1459-1680 in the former (e-5).